 When you look through the eyes of a prospective client, your skills as a web designer are only as good as the portfolio that you create.
 Unless you impress them, when they view your works for the first time, they are not going to work with you.
+Online portfolio is a great way to show your clients your work.
+That is why here I am going to share ideas for impressive web designer portfolio.

 Your main goal is to quickly answer “why?” should the visitor pick You out of all the rest.
 You should show your personality, make it easy is for the client to navigate around your page and to contact you.